DanielBMarkham/Info-Ops/manuscript/chapter20.md

 Day 2 comes and the team is pumped up.
 We print out our cards, gather up our wireframes, and head off to the Possum Piloting place.
 What will Pete see?
 He'll see the team showing him some User Interface ideas using wireframes.
 He'll also see the team bring some kind of card game they want to play while working.
 What the team will be doing is seeing how fast they can get Pete working with both the analysis cards and wireframes at the same time -- no matter what, they are always moving towards continuous grooming.
 (Although they'll probably never get there.)

 We have created several tests in the Analysis Model that we want to run.
-The first thing we'll ask is "Are these the types of things you would need in an app?" asking directly about the behavior bucket.
+The first thing we'll ask is "Are these the types of things you would need in an app?"
+Asking directly about the behavior bucket.
 Direct questions rarely get anything useful, but it'll start the ball rolling, get Pete used to working with the cards.
 Remember the magic act.
 What he thinks we're doing and what we're actually doing don't have to be the same thing.
 And that's fine.
 We're not trying to fool him, just make stuff he wants.
 He doesn't have to know everything we do.

 Then we'll list the supplementals, telling him it's important values we heard while we were talking yesterday.
 That's test #2.
 Then we'll walk through the two wireframes.
 That's test #3 and #4.